Arjun586/failure-replay/README.md

 - [x] **Create Package:**: Create a ReplayOS for user to use ReplayOS
 - [x] **Update Instrument SDK:** Update instrument SDK for user to connect with ReplayOS withour too much hardship
 - [x] **Fix Live Feed**: Keep Live Feed intact even after move to other routes
+- [x] **Background Workers:** Move the `parseLogFile` service out of the Express request cycle and into a Redis-backed BullMQ worker queue to handle 100MB+ files without blocking the API.

 ## 🗺️ Roadmap & Future Scope